vmihalko/ksh/src/cmd/INIT/README-mamake.md

 `bind` `-l`*libraryname* [ `dontcare` ]

+These commands are scanned for while sorting leaf directories for recurive building, and executed as normal commands while building the current directory.

+#### …while scanning and sorting leaf directories ####

+If there is a leaf directory named `INIT`, it will always be built before all others.
+For all other leaf directories, the presence of any `bind` command of the form `bind -lfoo` (or `bind +lfoo`) anywhere in a leaf directory's Mamfile causes the leaf directory named `libfoo` (if it exists) to be a prerequisite of that leaf directory.
+The prerequisite leaf directory does not have to be in the same parent directory, as long as it is processed as part of the same scan.
+At this stage, attributes are ignored.

+#### …while building the current directory ####

 An argument of `-l`*libraryname* (or `+l`*libraryname*)
 causes a MAM variable `mam_lib`*libraryname* to be defined (see **MAM variables** above).
 The variable will contain either the compiler argument for linking to the library *libraryname*